Mechlorethamine Topical (Valchor®, Nitrogen Mustard)

 There are a number of things you can do to manage the side effects of mechlorethamine topical.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 This medication can cause an inflammation of your skin, called dermatitis.
 Your skin may become red, swell, itch or develop ulcers or blisters.
 This may be more of a problem in sensitive areas such as skin folds or genital areas.
 Notify your healthcare team if you experience these symptoms as they can prescribe topical steroids to treat the symptoms or alter the dose/schedule of the medication until it resolves.